Shelagh Roberts: Politics

 In 1964 Roberts was a general election candidate for Caernarfon, but was heavily defeated by the incumbent Goronwy Roberts, then a Minister of State in the Labour government.

 Roberts was a member of Kensington Borough Council from 1953 to 1971 and of the Greater London Council for Havering from 1970 to 1973 and Upminster from 1973 to 1981.
 In 1981 she was appointed a Dame Commander of the Order of the British Empire for her political work.
 She was a member of Port of London Authority, Basildon Development Corporation and the Race Relations Board, and in October 1989 was appointed chairman of the London Tourist Board.

 Europe

 In 1979, in the first direct elections to the European Parliament, Roberts became a member of the European Parliament (MEP) representing London South West.
 When it was discovered that she was a member of the Occupational Pensions Board, for which she received a small salary from the Crown, her election as an MEP was declared invalid.
 She resigned from the Board and was elected again to the European Parliament.
 She lost her seat to Labour in 1989.

 Life Peer

-In recognition of her political work, she was appointed a Life Peer in the 1992 New Year Honours, but died from cancer on 16 January 1992, aged 67, before she could take her seat in the House of Lords.
+In recognition of her political work, she was appointed a Life Peer in the 1992 New Year Honours, but died from cancer on 16 January 1992, aged 67, before she could take her seat in the House of Lords, and the peerage became a Ghost Honour.
 Roberts had never married.